 We also enhanced our cloud data management for Microsoft Azure.
 Enterprises can now analyze data on Azure, whether its on Azure Blob or Azure Files, to find out how much data is cold vs hot based on actual usage and not just based on when the data was created.
 This enables developing efficient cost optimization strategies that help avoid tiering off old data to cheaper storage classes and eliminate the risk of increased costs from accessing hot data in cold storage.

 Lastly, we extended our Elastic Data Migration capabilities to on-premises object store providers.
 Komprise now enables users to migrate object data across on-premises and cloud providers over the S3 protocol.
 Enterprises can freely move data across cloud and on-premises avoiding vendor lock-in and replicate data to cheaper providers to reduce storage costs.
-To learn more about Komprise’s fast, reliable, and cost-efficient Elastic Data Migration works, check out this white paper.
+To learn more about Komprise’s fast, reliable, and cost-efficient Elastic Data Migration works, check out our white paper on How to Accelerate NAS and Cloud Data Migrations.

 Our September 2020 release included many important updates for enterprise customers – including impressive performance gains of our Elastic Data Migration which is already 27 times faster than tools like Rsync, expansion of our support for Google Cloud, AWS and Microsoft Azure, and better dashboards and reporting.
 We also expanded the flexibility of data migrations – some customers wanted to make cloud datasets available to a broad range of their users for Big Data applications.
 So, we now have an option of skipping ACLs during migration.